ryansims265/TriviaGame/README.md

-Welcome to my Trivia Game!
+Welcome to my Indiana Jones Trivia Game!

-You must try and guess the correct answer to each question before time runs out.
+You must try and guess the correct answer to all the questions before time runs out.

-At the end of the round you will be shown how many you got correct, incorrect, or didn't answer.
+At the end of the round you will be shown how many you got correct and incorrect.

-Each question is movie related trivia.

-Lets see how well you know your movies!
+Lets see how well you know your Indiana Jones movies!

 Enjoy!